dfinity/portal/docs/developer-docs/integrations/https-outcalls/index.md

 The feature of **canister HTTP(S) requests**, or **HTTP(S) outcalls**, on the Internet Computer enables — for the first time in blockchain history — smart contracts to directly make calls to HTTP(S) servers external to the blockchain and use the response in the further processing of the smart contract such that the replicated state can safely be updated using those inputs.
 So far, the only means of communication of smart contracts with external servers has been through so-called **oracles**.

 :::info
-Note that in the remainder of this documentation we may use **HTTP** representative for both **HTTP** and **HTTPS**, referring to the underlying protocol.
+Note that in the remainder of this documentation uses **HTTP** representative for both **HTTP** and **HTTPS**, referring to the underlying protocol.
 Practically all HTTP traffic on public networks runs over secured HTTPS these days.
 :::

 Canister HTTP requests allow for a plethora of use cases and have numerous advantages over the currently used oracle model.